|

 - WIEBE:

-Nickname for German names containing the
+Pet form of German names containing the

-element -wig, meaning "war."
+element -wig, meaning "battle, fight, war."

-"War territory" or "battlefield."
-German myth name of a craftsman, composed of the elements wig
+- WIELAND: German myth name of a craftsman, composed of the elements wig

-(Wielisław): Polish name, meaning "great glory."
+- WIELISŁAW: Polish name, meaning "great glory."

-- WIESLAW
+- WIESŁAW:

-(Wiesław): Abbreviated form of Polish Wielisław,
+Contracted form of Polish Wielisław,

 meaning "great glory."